celo-org/celo-monorepo/packages/docs/celo-gold-holders/ledger.md

 celocli transfer:gold --from=<your-address> --to=0x0000000000000000000000000000000000000001 --value=10000 --useLedger
 ```

 You'll need to then approve the transaction on the Ledger device.
+Toggle right on the device until you see `Approve` on screen.
+Press both buttons at the same time to confirm.

 Finally, you can see if your transaction was mined on the network by copying the transaction hash (txHash) outputted by the command, and searching for it on the [Alfajores Block Explorer](https://alfajores-blockscout.celo-testnet.org/).